ygzaydn/protein-end-case/README.md

 - toastify: To have popup windows in nasty way
 - react-router: To implement routing easily on React
 - universal-cookie: To implement cookies on React in easier way
+- prop-types: To be able to do typecheck without Typescript

 ## File Structure